Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsubsection{LaViDa}

-LaViDa \cite{li2025lavida} consists of a vision encoder (e.g. SigLIP-400M \cite{zhai2023sigmoid}) and a discrete diffusion Transformer.
-The input image is split into five views (four quadrants plus the full image); each view is encoded, average-pooled to reduce length, and concatenated into a single 1D context.
-An MLP connector projects these image embeddings into the language model’s space.
-The language model is a standard discrete dLLM (such as LLaDA-8B or Dream-7B).
-In effect, the model treats image tokens and text tokens uniformly in a masked-denoising framework.

-The Training of LaViDa leverages the masked diffusion objective over pairs (image, prompt, answer).
-A key innovation is complementary masking: for each training sample, two distinct mask patterns are created so that each token is masked in one of the two versions.
+LaViDa \cite{li2025lavida} is among the first models to extend discrete diffusion into the multimodal large language model (dMLLM) setting.
+It consists of a vision encoder (e.g. SigLIP-400M \cite{zhai2023sigmoid}) and a discrete diffusion Transformer.
+Its language model is a standard discrete dLLM (either LLaDA-8B or Dream-7B).
+LaViDa's key innovation is complementary masking in training: for each training sample, two distinct mask patterns are created so that each token is masked in one of the two versions.
 This ensures that even short or rare answer tokens (e.g. object names in vision tasks) contribute to the loss and all tokens are learned efficiently, improving alignment between the visual encoder and the language model.
-During inference, LaViDa begins with a fully-masked output sequence and iteratively denoise these tokens.
-It employs a special Prefix-DLM \cite{li2025lavida} attention mask so that the encoded image and prompt tokens can be cached and reused.
+During inference, LaViDa employs a special Prefix-DLM \cite{li2025lavida} attention mask so that the encoded image and prompt tokens can be cached and reused.
 The model also uses a timestep-shifting schedule to improve sample quality.
-Together, these yield faster, more controllable decoding, and supports bidirectional infilling for format constraints.